 - Development of the delusion of having arrived at a higher level of being by not having certain feelings.

-The problem is, Spiritual bypassing so embedded in our culture you may not even realize you’re using it. (#TooBlessedToBeStressed).
+The problem is, Spiritual bypassing is so embedded in our culture, you may not even realize you’re using it. (#TooBlessedToBeStressed).

 Gratitude can be harmful when:

-- You use it to suppress uncomfortable or painful feelings.
+*You use it to suppress uncomfortable or painful feelings.
 What we resist persists.
-Suppressed emotions can grow more intense, begin to masquerade as other feelings, or morph into physical pain or somatic symptoms.
+Suppressed emotions can grow more intense, begin to masquerade as other feelings, or morph into physical symptoms.

-- When it comes with a side of guilt or a heaping of “should.”
+*When it comes with a side of guilt or a heaping of “should.”
 Shaming yourself accomplishes nothing except to lower your self-esteem.